Dataherald/dataherald-enterprise-docs/docs/source/admin-console-overview.rst

   :width: 800
   :alt: Add alternative text

-To add a database connection, follow the instructions in :doc:`add-database-connection`.
+To add a database connection, follow the instructions in :doc:`database-processes`.

 .. _golden-sql-tab: